Metro Rail Communication Through Radio Systems

 3. The TETRA standard defines the air interface between mobile stations and the infrastructure.

-2. The Radio system have central control equipment installed in OCC.
+2. The Radio system has central control equipment installed in OCC.

-3. The Radio system uses EBTS towers for communication in rail corridor & leaky coaxial cable along each track in the tunnels for communication with train borne mobile radio (in metro corridor) .
+3. The Radio system uses EBTS towers for communication in the rail corridor & leaky coaxial cable along each track in the tunnels for communication with train-borne mobile radio (in the metro corridor).

 The trunking concept allows channels or other resources to be made available to users as they are needed.
 It allows all the channels to be pooled together.
 As a channel is needed, the controller grants an available channel from its pool of channels.

 1. In most organizations, radio users work in groups that are based on their functions and responsibilities.
 These groups of radio users can be assigned to communication talk groups that reflect their function or responsibilities.

 TYPES OF MODES OF COMMUNICATION: